|Image: the museum with cave bear and karst model.|

 A exhibit on cave surveying allows the visitor to survey to another point and gather the necessary information by using the provided devices.
 The karst model gives more chance to explore by providing small electric torches.
 The visitor may search for the multiple details about caves and caving which are concealed in the model.

-The video auditorium shos a short movie, which was produced exclusively for the musem, called Unter mir gilts nicht.
+The video auditorium shos a short movie, which was produced exclusively for the museum, called Unter mir gilts nicht.
 Some children play a popular game called Verstecken, wher one child hides and the other try to find it.
 In the film, the playing children find some cavers coming out of a cave and ask them questions about caves and caving.
 In about 10 minutes the most important facts about caving are explained in an easy to understand way.